Terms & Conditions:

 Form and deposit, the Course Director will send a confirmation by email.
 This is the formal acceptance of the booking.

-3. The balance of the Course fee (minus 130 euros per person - see Clause 4 below) is payable not less than 6 weeks before the start of the Course.
+3. The balance of the Course fee is payable not less than 6 weeks before the start of the Course.
 If payment is not received by the due date, the Course Director reserves the right to give notice in writing that the reservation is cancelled.
 Reservations made within 6 weeks of the start of the Course require full payment at the time of booking.

 5. Subject to Clauses 2 and 3 above, in the event of a non-insurable cancellation by the Student, refunds of amounts paid will be made if the Course Director is able to find another Student to take the place on the Course.
 The Student is strongly recommended to arrange a comprehensive travel insurance policy (including cancellation cover) and to have full cover for the party's personal belongings, public liability etc., since these are not covered by the Course Director's insurance.

-6. Should a student leave the Course before the end, no refund of amounts paid will be made by the Course Director, with one exception: there will be a cash refund from the 130 euros meal "kitty" (see Clause 4 above) equal to the amount yet to be spent.
+6. Should a student leave the Course before the end, no refund of amounts paid will be made by the Course Director.

-8. The timetable for each day consists of two one-and-a-half hour sessions in the classroom in the morning, with a coffee break; lunch at one of a number of local restaurants; accompanied outings and activities in the afternoon (except Wednesday afternoon - see Clause 9 below); and free time in the evenings.
+8. For the Full French Course, the timetable for each day consists of two one-and-a-half hour sessions in the classroom in the morning, with a coffee break; lunch at one of a number of local restaurants; accompanied outings and activities in the afternoon (except Wednesday afternoon - see Clause 9 below); and free time in the evenings.

-9. Wednesday afternoons are free time, but the Student can use the time to take part in an unaccompanied activity or outing suggested by the Course Director.
+9. Wednesday afternoons for a student on the Full French Course are free time, but the Student can use the time to take part in an unaccompanied activity or outing suggested by the Course Director.

-10. The Course fee includes: assessment of the Student's linguistic ability prior to commencement of the Course; 15 hours of classroom tuition; teaching materials such as print-offs and factsheets; five lunches with French conversation; four accompanied outings; transport and entrance to attractions; and pick up / drop off at Gourdon train station before and after the course.
-For the Free-Time French Course, only the 15 hours of tuition are included.
+11. The Course fee includes: assessment of the Student's linguistic ability prior to commencement of the Course; 15 hours of classroom tuition; teaching materials such as print-offs and factsheets; five coffee breaks; five lunches with French conversation; the welcome soirée and farewell tea / coffee / drinks; four accompanied outings; transport and entrance to attractions; and pick up / drop off at Gourdon train station before and after the course.
+For the Free-Time French Course and the Top-up French Course, only the 15 hours of tuition and five coffee breaks are included.
 Additional meals can be added on a pro-rata basis.

-16. The five lunches mentioned in Clause 10 usually consist of three to four courses chosen from the set menu, consisting of soup and/or starter, main course and cheese and/or dessert.
+17. The five lunches mentioned in Clause 11 usually consist of three to four courses chosen from the set menu, consisting of soup and / or starter, main course and cheese and / or dessert.
 Two glasses of wine and coffee are included.
 Students are free to order "à la carte", but the additional cost of this and any other additional items should be settled at the end of the meal.

-17. The Course Director holds the cash "kitty" (see Clauses 4 and 6 above) and settles the restaurant bill on behalf of the Students at the end of the meal.
+18. The Course Director settles the restaurant bill on behalf of the Students at the end of the meal.
 Every effort is made to select restaurants which are representative of local cuisine, and which offer a good location, good quality food and service, and good value for money.
 Should a student be dissatisfied with his meal , the Course Director will endeavour to rectify the situation there and then.
 However, as the Course Director is paying on behalf of the Student, using the Student's money, ultimately the contract is between the Student and the restaurant, and as such the Course Director is in no way liable in the event of contention or litigation between the two parties.

 - For any temporary defect or stoppage in the supply of public services to the class premises, nor in respect of any equipment, plant, machinery or appliance in the class premises or garden.